 9. Catch the Sunset

-Time the end of your day in Lucerne with the last rays of the sun as they’re disappearing beyond this beautiful town.
+If you can, time the end of your day in Lucerne with the last rays of the sun as they’re disappearing beyond this beautiful town.

 With the evening light painting the sky and water shades of orange and black, Lucerne looks every bit a medieval city.
+You really can’t go wrong with a day trip there.
+Even if you don’t do any of the things on this list but just explore on your own, you’re bound to find a ton of fun Lucerne things to do.